Free Website Content - Steps to Creating RSS Feeds

 sources, new and old, migrate or add RSS as a key distribution

-channel, and as more people utilize RSS newsreaders and
+channel, and as more people utilize RSS newsreaders

-optimization techniques to an increasing awareness of RSS
+and content optimization techniques to an increasing

-feed directories and search tools.
+awareness of RSS feed directories and search tools.

-In order to increase exposure of an RSS feed
+In order to increase exposure of an RSS

-need to submit the link of the actual feed located on your
+engine you will need to submit the link of the actual

-website to the RSS directories.
-There is a large list of
+feed located on your website to the RSS directories.

-RSS directories at http://www.rss-specifications.com/rss-submission.htm
+There is a large list of RSS directories at http://www.rss-specifications.com/rss-submission.htm

 .
-If you prefer to automate the submission process try
+If you prefer to automate the submission process

-RSS Submit at: http://www.dummysoftware.com/rsssubmit.html
+try RSS Submit at: http://www.dummysoftware.com/rsssubmit.html

 .
 An evaluation version is available.